aiidateam/aiida-common-workflows/docs/source/workflows/composite/eos.rst

 Common Equation of State Workflow
 ---------------------------------

-The Equation of State (EoS) workflow automatically runs relaxation workflows at several volumes, returning the final total energy at each volume.
+The Equation of State (EoS) workflow automatically runs relaxation workflows at several volumes, computing the final total energy at each volume.
 The inputs for the relaxation can be defined in a code-agnostic way, making use of the common interface of the :ref:`common relax workflow <relax-inputs>`.
 Relaxation types with variable volume are forbidden.
 To allow full flexibility on the inputs, code-dependent overrides can be specified through the input port ``sub_process`` (see below).

-EoS inputs
+Inputs
 ..........

 A typical script for the submission of common EoS workflow could look something like the following: